 The models chosen for testing by Green NCAP cover a range of brands from several countries and include some of the best-selling cars in their segments.
 The variants chosen represent common engine types and a mix of internal combustion and electric vehicles.

-To begin with, only a few cars have been rated but, in time, Green NCAP aims to assess as many cars as possible, to cover a broad range of vehicles and provide information to consumers on most popular models.
-Soon, hybrid vehicles will be added as this is an important sector for those interested in clean motoring.
+Green NCAP aims to assess as many cars as possible, to cover a broad range of vehicles and provide information to consumers on most popular models.
+Soon, Plug-in Hybrid Electric Vehicles (PHEV) will be added as this is an important sector for those interested in clean motoring.

 For emissions testing, it is important to use cars that have been fully run-in, ideally with a few thousand kilometres to ensure, for example, that exhaust valves close properly on their seats and that the catalyst is working most efficiently.
 Currently Green NCAP uses rental cars as test vehicles.
 These are well-maintained, low-mileage vehicles, representative of vehicles that would be commonly see on the road.
 Green NCAP’s test cars are not supplied by the vehicle manufacturers, in order to be certain that they have not been tampered with and that their emissions limitation systems are exactly the same as vehicles supplied to customers.